AlwaysAdvancing/Blooket-Fun-Fishing/README.md

 5-Lure.js:

-When you execute it it auto-sets you lure level to max
+When you execute it, it sets you'r lure level to max

 Fishing-Frenzy.js:
 Starts a Fishing Frenzy (Fishing Boost) for all players Instantly.

 Frenzy.INF.js:
-does the same as Fishing.Fenzy.js but in a loop (Does it an infinite amount of times)
+does the same as Fishing-Fenzy.js but in a loop (Does it an infinite amount of times, until game end)

 Main-Menu.js: